 A paddle for packrafting The way I see it, even more so than most IKs, a packraft has high and fat sides and you sit low inside.
 So that ought to mean a long paddle to get over all that plastic and into the water.
 Paddling with the 220cm, big-faced Aquabound paddle, I didn’t really notice any issues other than some squeaking as I rub the sides occasionally.
 Longer would not have made much difference.

-At less than 3kg a packraft is extremely light but it’s not an efficient shape for gliding through water like a swan.
+At around 3kg a packraft is extremely light but it’s not an efficient shape for gliding through water like a swan.
 However, once on the water with a paddler in it, the total weight is nearly the same as a more glidey IK, so it boils down to the need to propel the hull using a paddle with a large surface area.
-Some might say a bigger blade will mean more yawing, but I figure you just dig less hard and anyway, with practice, yawing is easily controlled.
+Some might say a bigger blade will mean more yawing, but I figure you just dig less hard and anyway, with practice, yawing is easily controlled once moving.
 Providing you have the strength, a bigger face ought to give the speed which packrafts and IKs lack.
 There are times (mostly at sea or on white water) when speed and power can mean safety.
 In the US I got myself an Aqua Bound Manta Ray 4-piece high-angle in carbon (above right, 220cm).
 Weighing under 900g this one feels more flexy than the Camano, but fits right in the bag and so makes a great packrafting or back-up paddle – apaddleinyourpack, so to speak.
 Mine has the two-position snap button offset which I run at 45°.
-You can also get an infinite-position Posi-Lok version.
-The compact and light Manta Ray (70cm longest section, left) is ideal on short day trips with public transport and with no load to haul on the water.
-It has been fine for UK packrafting and makes a great packstaff, too, but it doesn’t always come apart easily like the Werners.
+You can now get an infinite-position Posi-Lok version.
+The compact and light Manta Ray (70cm longest section) is ideal on short day trips with public transport and with no load to haul on the water.
+It was fine for a decade of UK packrafting and makes a great packstaff, too, but it didn’t always come apart easily like the Werners.
 Dry or wet, don’t leave it assembled for days or weeks, especially after sea use (that probably goes for all multi-piece paddles).
-I’ve used my Manta sea kayaking in Australia as well as packrafting – it was fine for both.
-For the price this is a great paddle – so good I sold it to my Ozzie mate and bought another right away.
-I’ve never seen a 4-part Manta for sale in the UK, but in Germany the Anfibio Packrafting Store sells TLC Mantas.

 Or they used to.
 Now they sell their range of own-brand sticks.
 I recently padded with a chap with their four-part Wave which weighs 991g and comes with infinite angle and 10cm of length adjustment (210-220cm).
 I would guess the blade is <650cm2.
 The longest section is 64cm and all that for €125 is very reasonable.